 £580 per month over a term of 18 years and 11 months (clearing the mortgage six years and one month faster)

 Mortgage rates are usually much higher than savings rates, so the savings you can make on mortgage interest are higher than the return you could get from a savings account.

 If you put the £15,000 in a normal savings account with 1.5% interest instead, you would only make £225 gross each year, which is much less than the £588 an offset mortgage could save you.

 Interest on your savings is taxed once you earn more than a certain amount.

 However, the money you can save with an offset mortgage is not taxed, so it could be more tax efficient than using a normal savings account.

 Offset mortgages are even more tax efficient for higher rate and additional rate taxpayers because they would pay more tax on their savings interest.

+Our tables will list the best offset mortgage rates available on the market.
 Once you have found the mortgage you want, you can apply directly through the lender.